-Here are the Best Ways To Prepare Meat For Freezing that are not only simple to accomplish but truly time saving when meal prep comes around.
+Here are the Best Ways To Prepare Meat For Freezing that are not only simple to accomplish but truly time-saving when meal prep comes around.
 No matter what your favorite meat is, these tips will help you save time and money during evening meal prep during the busiest time of the year.

-- PRE-FORMED GROUND MEAT PATTIES: Whether it be ground turkey, beef or chicken creating pre-formed patties can be of great use when you decide you want a simple night of “throwing burgers on the grill”.
+Pre-formed Ground Meat Patties: Whether it be ground turkey, beef or chicken creating pre-formed patties can be of great use when you decide you want a simple night of “throwing burgers on the grill”.
 Invest in wax paper to go between each patty for easy separation and either stack in airtight storage containers or lay flat and stack in gallon freezer bags.
 These are easy to use just one or two at a time as needed.
 Form them thin enough that they can go straight from freezer to grill or pan without having to thaw.

-- SHREDDED ROASTED OR BAKED MEATS: Toss a roast, pork loin, chicken or turkey in the crockpot or oven and cook until tender and falling off the bone.
-Shred the meat and portion into 2 cup portions in quart freezer bags and store for quick pasta dishes, sandwiches, tacos and more.
+Shredded Roasted or Baked Meats: Toss a roast, pork loin, chicken, or turkey in the crockpot or oven and cook until tender and falling off the bone.
+Shred the meat and portion into 2 cup portions in quart freezer bags and store for quick pasta dishes, sandwiches, tacos, and more.